-Policing degrees can allow students to be trained as special constables, as is the case with our BSc (Hons) Professional Policing degree, thanks to our collaboration with West Midlands Police.
+With our BSc (Hons) Professional Policing degree you can train as a special constable while you're still studying, thanks to our collaboration with West Midlands Police.
 This means that you will receive 'on the job training' alongside your academic studies.
 The role presents a significant opportunity to protect our communities from harm and to understand policing from the inside, long before you graduate.

 Skills for life

-Whilst policing degrees teach you a lot of bespoke skills the policing sector finds desirable, they also provide students with a wealth of other transferable skills that can be applied to a variety of other sectors.
+While policing degrees teach you a lot of bespoke skills the policing sector finds desirable, they also provide a wealth of other transferable skills that can be applied to a variety of other sectors.

 You’ll learn leadership and team building skills, which are ideal no matter where your career path takes you after graduation.
-Management roles are always looking for those with the personal tools to get people motivated and productive.
+Management roles always need those with the personal tools to get people motivated and productive.
 The same can be said for the report writing and analytical skills you’ll learn during the course too.

 Policing is one subject that benefits greatly from the experiences of ex-professionals.
 Police officers, both active and retired, come with a wealth of knowledge that they want to pass on to the next generation.

-This will be complemented by field trips to give you further hands-on experience.
-Field trips are being planned to courts, police public order training and prisons, to give students real insight they wouldn’t get on other degrees.
+This is complemented by field trips to give you further hands-on experience.
+Field trips are planned to courts, police public order training and prisons, to give you real insight you wouldn’t get on other degrees.